-In such a situation, it may be difficult to define what neurocomputing really means.
-The way we understand it is that we build empirical data based models of complex systems.
-Natural data has properties such as nonlinearity, nongaussianity, and dynamic interactions that have not been taken into account in classical multivariate statistics.
+Natural data has properties such as nonlinearity, nongaussianity, and complex interactions that have not been taken into account in classical multivariate statistics.
 Therefore, such models must be based on new information processing principles.
-The new insight is that although the models are not available in closed form, the intrinsic features of the observations and their mutual interrelations can be learned from the data using a great number of simultaneously co-operating simple processing units or operations.
-This is in analogy with the operating principles of the biological neural systems.
+The new insight is that although the models are not available in closed form, the intrinsic latent features or factors of the observations, and their mutual interrelations, can be learned from the data